MATCHA CHOC FUDGE CAKE POPS

 - A foam block or small glasses filled with rice (for setting the cake pops in)

-- A small food processor (she used this Braun hand blender chopper (look at amazon for best price))
+- A small food processor (she used Braun hand blender chopper (look at amazon for best price))

 - A cake pop presentation stand (she made her own from an empty Squarebars box, covered in white paper and a little fluffy “snow”)